ramleo/End-to-End-GenAI-Chatbot-using-Llama2/README.md

 PROMPT = PromptTemplate(template=prompt_template, input_variables=["context", "question"])
 chain_type_kwargs = {"prompt": PROMPT}
 ```
-`index_name` is set to "genai-chatbot", which is the name of your Pinecone index.
+`index_name` is set to "genai-chatbot", which is the name of the Pinecone index.
 `PineconeVectorStore.from_existing_index` loads the vector store from your Pinecone index using the provided index name and embeddings.
 Using index which is already created.
 The prompt template is initialized using PromptTemplate.